Explaining Time Series Classification Predictions via Causal Attributions: CausalConceptTS: Causal Concept Time Series Explainer

-\heading{Individual and average treatment effects} We now aim to investigate the causal effect of the disease state $D$ on the classifier $f$ by intervening on $D$.
-As a simplifying assumption, we assume that the underlying segmentation map $M$ remains unchanged under this intervention, i.e., we only intervene on the level of $h_X$.
-We intervene by setting the disease state to a specific value $D^*$ (which in our case coincides with the label of the sample $X$).
-As reference value we consider a baseline state $D^0$ (typically associated with healthy control samples).
-Then the \textit{individual treatment effect (ITE)} for sample $X$ of segment $c\in[1,\ldots,C]$ on the classifier $f$ is defined as \cite{pmlr-v70-shalit17a}
+\heading{Individual and Average Treatment Effects} We aim to investigate the causal effect of the class state \( CS \) on the classifier \( f \) by intervening on \( CS \).
+For simplicity, we assume that the underlying semantic mask \( M \) remains unchanged during this intervention for a given sample.
+Specifically, we intervene by setting the class state to a value \( CS^* \).
+The baseline class state \( CS^0 \) represents the reference (in a medical context, this could correspond to healthy control samples).
+The \textit{individual treatment effect (ITE)} for sample \( X \) of concept \( C \in [1, \ldots, C] \) on the classifier \( f \) is defined using do-operators as in \cite{pmlr-v70-shalit17a}:

-where we use, in contradistinction to the conventional definition of the ITE, logarithmic differences instead of ordinary differences since we aim to compare output probabilities, see \cite{Bluecher:2021PredDiff} for a discussion in the context of associational attributions.
-Here and in the following, we use a shorthand notation where $X^\complement_c$ refers to the complement of $X_c$ in the set of all features, i.e., $X^\complement_c\equiv\{X_1,\ldots,X_{c-1},X_{c+1},\ldots,X_C\}$.
-Below, we will use a high-fidelity generative model to sample from $h_X^c$.
-By averaging over samples, we obtain the \textit{average treatment effect} (over the set of samples with disease state $D^*$), i.e.,
+where \( X^{c\complement}_M \) denotes the set of all \( X^i_M \) for \( i \neq c \).
+The expectation in Eq.~(\ref{eq:ite}) is taken over the data-generating process \( h_X^c \).
+We adopt logarithmic differences to compare output probabilities, as discussed in \cite{Bluecher:2021PredDiff} in the context of associational attributions.
+To obtain the \textit{average treatment effect (ATE)}, we average the ITE over the distribution of samples with label \( CS^* \):